SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 - IBM Plex Mono
 - Roboto Mono

-If you have older exposition (before 01-04-2022), you will also be able to select different fonts.
-The reason for this is that Research Catalogue allowed users to select fonts that were common on Windows and MacOS.
-The licensing around these propietory fonts prevented us from providing it to the user in case they did not have it.
-When a font was not available, the browser would switch to an alternative and this resulted in smaller or bigger visual differences and a warning message to the user.
+If you have an older exposition (created before April, 2022), you will also be able to select additional fonts.
+The reason for this is that Research Catalogue used to allow users to select these in the past.
+Some of them are from Windows while others where only available on MacOS.
+The licensing around these propietory fonts prevented us from providing it in case it was missing from the visitors system.
+When a font was not available locally, the browser would switch to an alternative and this resulted in smaller or bigger visual differences and a warning message to the user.

 The current solution to this problem is that Research Catalogue now provides a set of fonts that we can host ourselves.
-This guarentees that a font can never be missing.
-To ease the switch, we have included replacements that are designed to closely match common fonts like Arial, Calibri and Helvetica, so migrating shouldn't have too big of an impact.
+This guarentees that a font chosen in the tool can never be missing.
+To ease the switch, we have included replacements that are designed to closely match the common fonts like Arial, Calibri and Helvetica and Impact.
 Older expositions will keep their current fonts but allow you to also use the new ones.
 Published expositions expositions cannot be changed, but you can create a new version of the exposition.

 In new expositions, the default is to only allow these new fonts: